prodnw/SonLVL-RSDK-v4-plus/SonLVL/readme.txt

 A: Decrease index of selected chunk.
 Z: Increase index of selected chunk.
 P: View Objects (Foreground Tab Only).
-L: Include Objects with selection (Foreground Tab Only).
 Ctrl+F: Find chunk.
 Ctrl+H: Find and replace chunk.
 Use the list on the right to select a chunk.